e2/hound-tools/README.md

 ## Why is this so complex?

 Well, simply because Hound doesn't support the RuboCop `inherited_from` keys.
-And that's because Hound is avoiding touching the filesystem, because it downloads files to memory from GitHub.
+And that's because Hound is avoiding touching the filesystem - which makes sense since it downloads files to memory from GitHub.

 Also, since Hound internally loads it's defaults and does a "mini-merge" of the configurations, it needs a different setup than Rubocop.

+I won't mention the clever hacks in Hound to side-step directory traversing and other messy issues (e.g. handling excludes).

 ## Alternatives

-1) Use only the default Hound settings (without being able to Hound-check them locally)
+1) Using only the default Hound settings (without being able to Hound-check them locally)

-2) Copy the default Hound settings (`.hound/defaults.yml`) to `.rubocop.yml` and tweak them (but you loose the flexibility and control of using multiple files and the coolness of .rubocop_todo.yml with 'inherited_from')
+2) Copying the default Hound settings (`.hound/defaults.yml`) to `.rubocop.yml` and tweak them (but you loose the flexibility and control of using multiple files and the coolness of .rubocop_todo.yml with 'inherited_from')

 ## Contributing